-Board Committees: Executive, Finance, Nominating
+Board Committees: Executive, Compensation, Finance

-Mr. Kropid, 60, received his undergraduate degree from DePaul University and participated in the executive development program at the University of Illinois.
-He joined Centel Corporation in 1961 and became president of its Central Telephone Company-Nevada/Texas division in 1987.
-In 1993, the Governor appointed him to the position of general manager of the Nevada State Industrial Insurance System, a position in which he served for almost two years.
+Mr. Kropid, 62, received his undergraduate degree from DePaul University and participated in the executive development program at the University of Illinois.
+He joined Centel Corporation in 1961 and became president of its Central Telephone Company -- Nevada/Texas division in 1987.
+In 1993, the Governor of Nevada appointed him to the position of general manager of the Nevada State Industrial Insurance System, a position in which he served for almost two years.
 He is currently president of his own investment company.
-Mr. Kropid holds executive positions with various civic and charitable organizations including the National Conference of Christians and Jews -- Las Vegas Region, Las Vegas YMCA, and the Boy Scouts of America.
-He was formerly a board member for the Nevada Development Authority, United Way of Southern Nevada, and treasurer of St. Jude's Ranch for Children.
+Mr. Kropid is involved in many civic and charitable organizations.
+He is currently president of the Boulder Dam Area Council of the Boy Scouts of America, a trustee and treasurer of Catholic Charities of Southern Nevada, and a trustee of the Desert Research Institute Foundation.
+Mr. Kropid is on the board of the YMCA of Southern Nevada and a past chairman of that organization.
+He is formerly a board member of the Nevada Development Authority, United Way of Southern Nevada, the Las Vegas Chamber of Commerce and treasurer of St. Jude's Ranch for Children.